TL;DR

 How to Order Vegan at Any Thai Restaurant in Minneapolis

-The Vegan Thai Order Cheat Sheet
+The Vegan Thai Cheat Sheet

 Always say: "No fish sauce (nam pla), no oyster sauce, no shrimp paste."